Self-hosted security proxy for agent traffic

 evidence

-Structured audit logs
+Structured audit evidence

 Why TrapDefense

 The model is not the only risk.
+Outbound action is.

 the real problem

-research direction
+research context

 Core capabilities

-Practical controls for real agent workflows.
+Practical controls for real agent traffic.

 01